pudszttiot/SpotiScrape-Online/README.md

 ## Contact

-For any inquiries or support, you can contact [your_email@example.com](mailto:your_email@example.com).
+For any inquiries or support, you can contact [pudszttiot9@proton.me](mailto:pudszttiot9@proton.me).
-[Provide contact information for users to reach out to you with questions, feedback, or inquiries.
-This can include your email address, social media profiles, or links to relevant communication channels.]
+[This can include your email address, social media profiles, or links to relevant communication channels.]